China presses Washington for tariff cut in trade deal

 Negotiators are “discussing this in depth,” Gao said.

 Details of the Oct.
-12 agreement have yet to be released.
+12 agreement have not yet been released.
 But it doesn’t address basic disputes about trade, Chinese industrial subsidies and technology policy.

 Economists say a final settlement is unlikely this year.
 Some have expressed skepticism the two sides can complete the “Phase 1” deal.